-The City of Northport’s official website claims that more than 100,000 people visit the spring annually.
+The City of Northport website claims that more than 100,000 people visit the spring annually.
 Most of Warm Mineral Springs’ visitors are elderly.
-It’s especially popular with eastern europeans, including Russian and Ukranian guests.
+It’s especially popular with eastern europeans, including Russian and Ukrainian guests.

 Common Visitor Complaints

-If you listen to common complaints, many people dislike elements of their visit to Warm Mineral Springs.
-These are common complaints:
+Many people dislike certain parts of their visit to Warm Mineral Springs.
+These are some common complaints:

 - Algae and floating debris in the water.
 This is an outdoor natural spring, this should be expected.

 - Outdated facilities and poor condition.
-Since the City of North Port took over, things seem to have improved some.
+This is a fair complaint.
+The locker rooms are pretty outdated, and aren’t very nice.
 My recommendation is to remember that the main attraction is the Spring itself, not necessarily the changing rooms.

-- Foul smell.
-The springs’ high mineral content contians sulphuric minerals.
+- Bad smell.
+Warm Mineral Springs has a high mineral content, including sulphuric minerals.
 This, of course, is one of the main draws!
 That said, some people find the smell of the water unpleasant.
-The smell may remain on your skin even after showing, unless you use effective soap or body wash.
+The smell may remain on your skin even after showing, unless you use soap or body wash.

 - Smelly Swimsuit.
 Some people complain that the spring’s smell lingers in swimsuit fabric even after washing several times.

 - Other visitors.
 Some other visitors may have different perspectives on proper behaviour, modesty and bathing suit attire.

 - Annoying music.
 There may be cheesy music from exercise or water aerobics classes.

 Most visitors come to soak in the water’s high concentration of natural minerals.